Updated October 23, 2023

-Interest rates are the charges which are levied by the banks for lending a loan.
-As businesses borrow money from the banks from time to time, an increase in Interest rates will directly influence the business.
+Interest rates are the charges levied by banks for lending a loan.
+As businesses borrow money from the banks occasionally, an increase in Interest rates will directly influence the business.
 The increase in interest rates will lead to an increase in interest expense.
-In such a case businesses will have to incur higher costs to repay the loan.
-Along with the businesses, interest rate changes also affect customers who in turn will affect the business.
-Individuals in such cases have to pay a higher amount to borrow the money, ultimately declining the demand for large products.
+In such a case, businesses will incur higher costs to repay the loan.
+Along with the businesses, interest rate changes also affect customers, which will affect the business.
+In such cases, individuals have to pay more to borrow the money, ultimately declining the demand for large products.